htdebeer/pandocomatic/index.md

 Pandocomatic's default configuration file is defined in the file [`lib/pandocomatic/default_configuration.yaml`](https://github.com/htdebeer/pandocomatic/blob/master/lib/pandocomatic/default_configuration.yaml).
-This default configuration is used whenever
+This default configuration is used when

 -   no configuration is specified via the command-line option `--config`, and
 -   no default configuration file (`pandocomatic.yaml`) can be found in the *pandocomatic data directory*.

-When converting a directory tree, each time pandocomatic enters a directory, it also looks for a default configuration file to *update* the current settings.
+When converting a directory tree, each time pandocomatic enters a (sub) directory, it also looks for a default configuration file to *update* the current settings.
 In other words, you can have pandocomatic behave differently in a sub directory than the current directory by putting a